mkghub/skywater130_fd_pr_models/README.md

 'temp' variable cannot be used in the equations.
 A temporal solution is modifying 'temp' to 'temper' in the equations and defining 'temper' as a parameter on the input file.
-This method is OK for doing simulations on a fixed temperature but not OK for temperature sweep. voltage dependent resistor models
+This method is OK for doing simulations on a fixed temperature but not OK for temperature sweep.

+- Issue2:   Voltage dependent resistor models

 Node voltages cannot be used in equations.
 In XDM manual, it is said that the solution for this problem is using behavioral current source models.
 For now I don't know how to incorporate both temperature dependence and voltage dependence.
 If we can neglect the voltage dependence of poly resistors it is OK.

-- Issue 2:  Diode model don't support level 3 model
+- Issue 3:  Diode model don't support level 3 model

 In diode model files, level = 3.0 is defined.
 For Xyce there's only level 1 and 2.

-- Issue 3:  Environment variable in include path statement
+- Issue 4:  Environment variable in include path statement

 For hspice and specter, an environment variable can be used in include path statements.
 For Xyce I don't know how to do it.
 For example